In a Nutshell

 Debt and Financial Hardship Resources

-Residents of New Hampshire going through a tough financial situation that could lead to homelessness, lack of medical coverage, lack of transportation cost, and lack of food can benefit from the following debt and financial hardship resources available in the state:
+Residents of New Hampshire going through a tough financial situation that could lead to homelessness, lack of medical coverage or access to nutritious foods, can benefit from the following debt and financial hardship assistance programs available in the state:

 Temporary Assistance Programs